A 27-year-old nerd who loves writing, history and just learning as much as possible about the world around him.

 The Golden Emperor Beckons . . .

-With this marking the second day of Season of Opulence in , we Guardians have set off into the final story arc in the Annual Pass.
-By this point, I mentioned in my Destiny 2previous article about how things would look like going forward, with Calus offering us the opportunity to grow in strength for whatever threat is looming over the horizon.
-With Bungie gearing up to reveal the next major chapter in their narrative, I want to quickly bring your attention to some interesting stuff I discovered while running about on the Ishtar Collective.
+When the Season of Opulence in Destiny 2 kicked off in the summer of 2019, we Guardians set off into the final story arc in the 2019 Annual Pass.
+By this point, I mentioned in one of my previous articles about how things would look like going forward, with Calus offering us the opportunity to grow in strength for whatever threat is looming over the horizon.
+With Bungie gearing up to reveal the next major chapter in their narrative at the time, I wanted to quickly bring your attention to some interesting stuff I discovered while running about on the Ishtar Collective, some of which still remains to be fascinating facets up to the newest expansion, Beyond Light in Fall 2020.

 For those keeping up with the lore, thanks to those like My Name Is Byf you may have heard of the Shadow of Earth.
-As we know, Calus had an elite task force of assassins under him, known as Shadows.
-These assassins are considered to be the best of the best, each of them a part of a race that Calus ran into during his exile.
-And the Season of Opulence is his attempt of recruiting us for this "opportunity."
-I said before that with the way things are going the question of whether or not we would turn to him would arise.
-And it has.
-But before we decide on doing that, becoming his "Shadows of Earth," it's best to find out what that entails, exactly.
-Is siding with Calus to our, and by extension, the universe's benefit?
+And even though most of the community has written all of this off as glorified fanfiction, I'm a hopeful skeptic who thinks that some of these lore bits hint at upcoming content in some form or another.
+Besides, we know that Calus had an elite task force of assassins under him, known as Shadows.
+These assassins were considered to be the best of the best, each of them a part of a race that Calus ran into during his exile.
+And the Season of Opulence was his attempt of recruiting us for this "opportunity."
+I stick by with what I said before, that with the way things are going, Calus remains to be a mysterious anomaly, three years in.
+Back then, the question of whether or not we would turn to him arose before us.
+And its safe to say that with post Beyond Light's launch, this opportunity may very well be before us once again.
+Regardless, if we ever did we decide on becoming his "Shadows of Earth," it's probably best to find out what that would entail, exactly.
+Would siding with Calus be to our, and by extension, the universe's benefit?

 Calus and the Hive

-The Crown of Sorrow Raid has Calus call on his favorite Guardian(s) to solve yet another problem aboard his Leviathan.
-This time, one of his loyalist, has been corrupted by a Hive artifact that he managed to obtain and we need to do something about it.
+Let's start off the discussion with Season's 8 Raid.
+The Crown of Sorrow Raid has Calus call on his favorite Guardian(s) (us) to solve yet another problem aboard his Leviathan.
+This time, one of his loyalists, has been corrupted by a Hive artifact that he managed to obtain and we need to do something about it.
 You may be wondering why Calus even has Hive on his ship in the first place.
 The answer to that is that he attempted to add the hive to his massive army.
 And a particular witch decided to mess with him.
 The Crown of Sorrow, according to the Shadow's Greaves lore item claims it potentially has powers similar to The Taken King.
 Instead, Galrhan, the designated Loyalist set to command the Hive, was the one taken over.
 This, according to Calus is the declaration of war between him and the mysterious trickster Savathun the Hive Goddess, the sister of Oryx, the Taken King.
 But he's not worried.
 To him, the Hive, are just pretenders, hypocrites.
 They are not the embodiment of true darkness . . .

 He is.
 And its origin is at the black edge where he experienced his rebirth.

-Based on what we can see thus far, Calus is someone who has a true god complex about him.
+Based on what we've seen thus far, Calus is someone who has a true god complex about him.
 And by the look of things, it's warranted.
-So then, what if we took him up on his offer then?
+So then, what's to be expected if we took him up on his offer then, or possibly in our near future?

 The Shadow of Earth